-I guarantee if you’re interest rate goes up on a loan or credit card because of a late payment, the extra cost is going to be a heck of a lot more than that one percent or less you are earning yearly for a few days in your savings account.
+I guarantee if your interest rate goes up on a loan or credit card because of a late payment, the extra cost is going to be a heck of a lot more than that one percent or less you are earning yearly for a few days in your savings account.

 Multiply this out by the life of the loan and you’re talking some serious cash.

 That would be a nasty surprise when you don’t wake up the next morning because your alarm clock doesn’t go off due to a lack of electricity.
 I hope you don’t lose your job for being late.

 6. The Bill Could Get Sent To Collections